mealswipe/mealswipe-iOS/README.md

 # Mealswipe iOS
-iOS Version of the Mealswipe App
+iOS Version of the Mealswipe App </br>

+Apple ID to add into Xcode to be able to use Mealswipe on iOS Device: mealswipesoftware@gmail.com.
+Text Brock to get password.

 ## iOS Development Timeline </br>
 Date notes when all features in that section should be implemented by